 The article offers a commentary on Sephora’s decision to close all of its stores so that its 16,000 employees can undergo a 1-hour diversity-training workshop.
 A great cause, but will it be effective?

-Michael and John make three important points.
+Michael and John make 3 important points:

-First, they applaud Sephora for being proactive in addressing this topic.
+- They applaud Sephora for being proactive in addressing this topic.

-Second, they argue for the value of scenario-based video diversity training over traditional approaches.
+- They argue for the value of scenario-based video diversity training over traditional approaches.

-Third, they argue that one-off diversity training should be replaced with ongoing diversity training.
+- They argue that one-off diversity training should be replaced with ongoing diversity training.

 This tragic incident at Sephora reminded me of a similar incident about one year ago at Starbucks.
 I commented then, and I want to comment now.